US Department of Defense Raises Security Concerns Over Proposed Offshore Wind Energy Areas in Central Atlantic

 According to David B. Levy, an attorney at Venable LLP who specializes in offshore wind development, “It's important that we take a measured approach to offshore wind development in the Central Atlantic to ensure that it is done in a way that is both responsible and compatible with existing military operations.
 This collaboration between BOEM and the DoD is a step in the right direction towards achieving that goal.”

-As the US continues to pursue sources, offshore wind development is poised to play a major role in meeting the country's energy needs.
+As the US continues to pursue renewable energy sources, offshore wind development is poised to play a major role in meeting the country's energy needs.
 However, as this recent development highlights, it is important that these efforts are undertaken in a way that is both responsible and collaborative.
 With continued cooperation between the BOEM and the DoD, it is possible to achieve a future in which offshore wind energy and military operations can coexist in the Central Atlantic region.